 Dallas Buyers Club (2013) Directed Jean-Marc Vallée.
 With Matthew McConaughey, Jared Leto, Steve Zahn and Jennifer Garner.

-Set in Dallas in the mid ’80’s, (don’t expect to see J.R) the film tells the ‘inspired by true events’ story of Ron Woodruff (Matthew McConaughey) a charismatic, but casually belligerent man, who upon being diagnosed with the HIV virus, is forced to confront something which drastically changes his approach to life.
+Set in Dallas in the mid ’80’s, (don’t expect to see J.R) the film tells the ‘inspired by true events’ story of Ron Woodruff (Matthew McConaughey) a charismatic, but casually belligerent man, who upon being diagnosed HIV positive, is forced to confront something which drastically changes his approach to life.

-How many ‘true events’, fact-for-fact, are translated directly into the narrative is unclear, but what is crystal clear are the messages that the film attempts to convey.
-In a sense, Dallas Buyers Club feels like an important film.
-Despite the grim situations the characters often find themselves in, the overall message is a positive one, making life affirming statements, while never completely bowing to, or over-pronouncing sentimentalism.
+How many ‘true events‘, fact-for-fact, are translated directly into the narrative is unclear, but what is crystal clear are the messages that the film attempts to convey.
+Dallas Buyers Club feels like an important film.
+Despite the grim situations the characters often find themselves in, the overall message is a positive one, making life affirming statements while never completely bowing to, or over-pronouncing sentimentalism.
 4.5/5